graphql-editor/graphql-zeus/doc/src/markdown/basics/spec.md

 }
 ```

-Return params is an object containg RETURN_KEY - true if it is a `scalar`, RETURN_PARAMS if `type` otherwise it is a function where you pass Fiel params and type return params.
+Return params is an object containing RETURN_KEY - true if it is a `scalar`, RETURN_PARAMS if `type` otherwise it is a function where you pass field params and type return params.

 ```
 RETURN_PARAMS = {